SAP-samples/cloud-extension-html5-sample/mission/s4h-setup/README.md

 ## Step-by-Step

+***Hint:** The following screenshots are done with SAP GUI 7.50 - by using SAP GUI 7.60 the usage could differ e.g tick button instead of a continue button etc.*

 ### Activate oData Service
 1. Logon S/4HANA system using SAP GUI with your adminstrator user.
-2. Call transaction /N/IWFND/MAINT_SERVICE.
+2. Call transaction /n/IWFND/MAINT_SERVICE.
 3. Click on "Add Service"

    ![Add Service](./images/add-service.png)
 4. In the Add Service screen enter the following values:
    1. System Alias = LOCAL
    2. Technical Service Name = API_BU*
-   3. Press enter - you should see the API_BUSINESS_PARTNER_SRV in the list box.
+   3. Press enter - you should see the API_BUSINESS_PARTNER in the list box.

    ![Add selected Service](./images/add-selected-service.png)